 Q: What are the benefits of playing clapping games?

 A: Clapping games enhance fine motor skills, auditory processing, memory, and social interaction.
-They also promote teamwork and provide a fun, stress-relieving activity.
+They also promote teamwork and provide a fun, stress-relieving activity And that's really what it comes down to..

 Q: Are there different variations of the game?